refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 <br />

-**refine** is headless by design.
+**Refine** is headless by design.
 This means that it does not come with a UI framework by default.
 However, it supports various UI frameworks such as Ant Design, Material UI, Chakra UI and Mantine For this article, we will be using headless structure to build our React CRUD app.

-On selecting these options, the CLI will bootstrap a refine application with the Airtable provider.
+On selecting these options, the CLI will bootstrap a Refine application with the Airtable provider.

 After installation, we will run the following command: